Key Work and Accomplishments

 Our productions have grossed nearly $1 billion worldwide and have involved world-class talent along with leading media and marketing partners.

-Upcoming Broadway projects include Coal Miner’s Daughter, starring Zooey Deschanel as Loretta Lynn; a musical adaptation of the 1982 Sony film, Tootsie; and the original musical comedy Up Here by the Oscar-winning songwriters of Frozen, Robert Lopez (The Book of Mormon, Avenue Q) and Kristen Anderson-Lopez (Disney World’s Finding Nemo, The Musical), and directed by Alex Timbers.
+Upcoming musical stage projects include: Honky Tonk Girl, starring Zooey Deschanel as Loretta Lynn; a stage adaptation of the 1982 Sony film, Tootsie; and the original musical comedy Up Here by the Oscar-winning songwriters of Frozen, Robert Lopez (The Book of Mormon, Avenue Q) and Kristen Anderson-Lopez (Disney World’s Finding Nemo, The Musical), and directed by Alex Timbers.
 SSP produced the world premiere of Up Here at the La Jolla Playhouse in 2015.

 Lead produced After Midnight, the winner of the Tony, Drama Desk, Outer Critics Circle and Astaire Awards for Best Choreography, which opened at the Brooks Atkinson Theatre in November 2013.
 Director/choreographer Warren Carlyle and superstar fashion duo Isabel and Ruben Toledo joined nine-time Grammy Award and Pulitzer Prize winner Wynton Marsalis and The Jazz at Lincoln Center All-Stars to bring the lavish shows of The Cotton Club to a new generation of theatergoers.